mayonesa/prime/README.md

 notes:
  - errors not Jsonified (e.g., {"errors": ["'abc' is not an integer"]}) for sake of code readibilty/simplicity.
  - a running jar can be provided if installing sbt is not desirable.
- - stores only new prior primes thereby reducing memory usage by an order of magnitude.
-The cost
+ - the cost of optimizing the memory by storing only new collections of prior primes is an increase of time complexity by O(n).
+In the interest of performance, this has been removed.
+However, it is implemented in commit 85e3253